ec-jrc/jeolib-jiplib/doc/jiplib.rst

 Subset raster dataset according in spatial (subset region) or spectral/temporal domain (subset bands)

 Args:
 * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].

 Returns:
    This subset of Jim object

 .. note:: Spatial subsetting only supports nearest neighbor interpolation.
-Use :py:method:jiplib:`createJim` for more flexible interpolation options
+Use :py:func:`createJim` for more flexible interpolation options

 Supported keys in the dict:

-.. note:: In addition to the keys defined here, you can use all the keys defined in :py:method:jiplib:Jim:`covert`
+.. note:: In addition to the keys defined here, you can use all the keys defined in :py:func:`Jim:convert`

 **Subset spatial region in coordinates of the image geospatial reference system**